parcelLab/eslint-config/README.md

-# eslint-config
+# @parcellab/eslint-config

 Specific parcelLab configuration for JavaScript and TypeScript projects.
+It also includes React and Jest rules.

 It applies the `recommended` rules from: